Citizens’ Voice Project (CVP)

 October 2017 – October 2019

-The Trust for Democratic Education and Accountability (TDEA) provided technical support for the provision of capacity development and technical assistance services to achieve the specific objective to advance the functioning of parliamentary institutions, in particular, the provincial assemblies, through effective legislation, strengthened policy and budget oversight and enhanced representation.
-The main focus of the program was the country’s four Provincial Assemblies.
-The activities were, therefore, carried out in all four provincial capitals of the country (Karachi, Lahore, Peshawar, and Quetta).
-Support, however, was also extended to the Legislative Assemblies of Azad Jammu and Kashmir and Gilgit-Baltistan.
-The project had three distinct results:
+TDEA provided technical support for the provision of capacity development and technical assistance services to advance the functioning of Pakistan parliamentary institutions, in particular the four provincial assemblies, through effective legislation, strengthened policy and budget oversight and enhanced representation.
+Activities were carried out in the four provincial capitals (Karachi, Lahore, Peshawar and Quetta).
+Support had also been extended to the Legislative Assemblies of Azad Jammu and Kashmir and Gilgit-Baltistan.
+The project had the following outcomes:

-- Strengthened Institutional Development process and frameworks of assemblies and better equipped elected representatives, select committees and other parliamentary bodies at provincial level
+- Strengthened institutional development process and frameworks of assemblies and better equipped elected representatives, select committees and other parliamentary bodies at the provincial level

 - Strengthened assemblies’ secretariats at the provincial level

-- Improved transparency and accessibility of the provincial assemblies
+- Improved transparency and accessibility of provincial assemblies

 Community Leadership Development Programme (CLDP)